MonicBuilder/Monic/README.md

 ### Addition

-The build result will be outputed to `stdout`, so to save the file you need to take advantage of the shell, e.g.,
+The build result will be output to `stdout`, so to save it to a file you need use your shell, e.g.,

 ```bash
 monic file.js --flags ie --labels escapeHTML > _file.js
 ```

-Or we can use `--output`
+Or you can use `--output`

 ```bash
 monic file.js --flags ie --labels escapeHTML -o _file.js